NidhitheCoder/Nodejs-crash-course/expressJS/Readme.md

 - Express is a fast, unopenionated and minimalist web framework for nodejs.
 - Express is a serverside or backend framework.
 It is not comparable with clientside frameworks like React, Angular and Vue.
 It can be used in combination with those frameworks to build fullstack applications.
 - Understanding of javascript basics is very helpful for quick learning of express nodejs.
+- We can send response as different types of items like, json, string,variables, files, html templates, template engines etc..

 ## Why we use express ?
 - Makes build web applications with node js is much easier.